KaminoCoding/Soul-Fragments/README.md

 # Soul-Fragments
 A mod that adds a fun and dark twist to regular survival minecraft.
 This mod is currently in 1.8.
-Plans to port it to 1.7.10 and earlier are underway (after the mod is made).
-Sooo... yah.
+Plans (maybe) to port it to 1.7.10 and earlier are underway (after the mod is made).
+More info at the Wiki.